 - Use a separate towel, cutlery, drinking utensils, bed linen and other household utensils.

 FOR HOW LONG?

-The treating physician decides to close the sick-leave certificate and discontinue isolation for the Covid-19 patient.
+The treating physician decides to close the sick-leave certificate and discontinue isolation for the Covid-19 patient according to recommendations.

 Exceptions to the discontinuation of isolation in order to resume the fulfilment of work duties